We officially have a kid at college. I don’t think you can ever be fully ready for this reality.

 When was the last time that you bought new towels for your house?

-We did buy new washcloths at the store for him with some other additional purchases after drop-off.
+We bought new washcloths at the store and other additional purchases after drop-off.

 Instead of sending them with regular towels, you might want to consider beach towels.
 We had a TON of beach towels at home and let’s be honest, no one really fits in a regular towel anyway.

-A beach towel allows them to cover their whole body if they have to walk to a shared bathroom down the hall.
+A beach towel allows them to cover their whole body if they need to walk to a shared bathroom down the hall.

 We also bought a new iron for ourselves and sent him with our old one.